decries/KratosIpUtilitiesBot/README.md

 ## **Ping**
 _Pinging an ip, to check the response.
 Includes response delay in ms._
 ## Lookup
-_Using ip-api.com api, you can lookup an ip with just a discord message_
+_Using ip-api.com api, you can lookup an ip with just a discord message._
 ## ISP
 _Using the same command for lookup, you also get the ISP of the desired ip._